Hopf cocycles associated to pointed and copointed deformations over S3: Preliminaries

-This point of view allows us to consider a more general setting, in which $\s_3$ becomes a particular case of the family of groups $\G_{3,\ell}=C_3\rtimes C_{2\ell}$, $\ell\in\N$, as in \eqref{eqn:g3}.
-Indeed $\s_3= \G_{3,1}$, with $s=(132), t=(12)$, to name a choice.
-The realization \eqref{eqn:real-s3} is then part of a family of principal YD-realizations, one for each $0\leq k<\ell$.
-The deformations associated to this realization are the algebras $A_{\lambda,\mu}^{(k)}$ as in \eqref{eqn:relations-pointed}.
-These realizations are determined by
+In this way, $\fk_3$ becomes the only (non-trivial) finite-dimensional Nichols algebra in $\ydh$ cf.~\cite{AHS}.
+This point of view allows us to consider a more general setting as in \cite{GIV1}, in which $\s_3$ becomes a particular case of the family of groups $\G_{3,\ell}=C_3\rtimes C_{2\ell}$, $\ell\in\N$, as in \eqref{eqn:g3}.
+The realization \eqref{eqn:real-s3} is then part of a family of principal YD-realizations, one for each $0\leq k<\ell$, coming from the choice of $g_i=s^it^{2k+1}$ in \eqref{eqn:gi}.
+For $i\in X$ and $g=s^jt^r\in\G_{3,\ell}$, the realization is as follows: